yagaykhatri19/TweetPy/README.md

 Open your browser and visit http://127.0.0.1:5000/ to see the web application in action.

 ## Technologies Used
-Flask: A micro web framework for building the web app.
+- Flask: A micro web framework for building the web app.
-Scikit-learn: For machine learning algorithms (Logistic Regression, Naive Bayes, Ensemble Models).
+- Scikit-learn: For machine learning algorithms (Logistic Regression, Naive Bayes, Ensemble Models).
-NLTK: For natural language processing tasks like tokenization, stopword removal, and lemmatization.
+- NLTK: For natural language processing tasks like tokenization, stopword removal, and lemmatization.
-NumPy: For numerical operations.
+- NumPy: For numerical operations.
-Pandas: For data manipulation and preprocessing.
+- Pandas: For data manipulation and preprocessing.
-Joblib: For saving and loading machine learning models.
+- Joblib: For saving and loading machine learning models.

-##### Yagay Khatri
+//Yagay Khatri